Particular/docs.particular.net/persistence/sql/multi-tenant.md

 snippet: MultiTenantWithFunc

+> [!NOTE]
-NOTE: A null tenant id indicates a failure to propagate the tenant id from a previous message, rendering the message invalid.
+> A null tenant id indicates a failure to propagate the tenant id from a previous message, rendering the message invalid.
 The recommended practice is to return null from the callback, rather than processing a message without proper tenant id.
 In such a case, SQL Persistence will throw an exception, and the message will be moved to the error queue.

 ## Disabling Outbox cleanup